Yandex Cloud

 • Request public access to connect to the cluster host groups from outside Yandex Cloud.

-You can create a cluster without specifying any subnets for the hosts if the availability zone selected for each host contains exactly one subnet of the cluster network.
+You can create a cluster without specifying any subnets for hosts if the availability zone for each host contains only one subnet of the cluster network.

 Host name and FQDNHost name and FQDN

-Managed Service for OpenSearch generates the name of each cluster host when creating it.
+Managed Service for OpenSearch generates a name for each cluster host when creating it.
 This name will be the host's fully qualified domain name (FQDN).
-The host name and, consequently, FQDN cannot be changed.
+You cannot change the host name and, consequently, FQDN.

 To learn how to get a host FQDN, see this guide.

 You can use the FQDN to access the host within a single cloud network.
-For more information, see the Yandex Virtual Private Cloud documentation.
+For more information, see this Yandex Virtual Private Cloud guide.

 Public access to a hostPublic access to a host

-Any cluster host can be accessible from outside Yandex Cloud if you requested public access when creating its host group.
+Any cluster host will be accessible from outside Yandex Cloud if you requested public access when creating the host group or updating its configuration.
 To connect to such a host, use its FQDN.

 When deleting a host group with public FQDNs, the assigned IP addresses are revoked.